VasilchenkoDm/TranslationManagement/readme.md

 Clone/fork to your repo and deliver as a link to your repo or share the `git-archive`.
 Commit to master, follow usual git culture.
 Please include a note regarding how to run.

+# How to run API
+- API does not require any special steps to run.

+# API additional features list
+- Only Certified translators can be assigned on the Job.
+- Endpoints for track (set and get) which translator works on what job.
+Implemented by adding TranslationJob.AssignJob endpoint and displaying translators' names in Jobs List.

+# How to run UI
+- Open working directory "TranslationManagement.Client".
+- Run "npm i" in the terminal.
+- If your local API URL is available at a URL different from "http://localhost:7729".
+Replace the API URL in src\environment\environment.ts.
+- Run "ng serve" in the terminal.

+# UI features list
+- Visualize jobs.
+- Create a translation job.
+- Create a translation job with file.
+- Assign the translator to the translation job.